Blueberry Zucchini Muffins

 How to Make Blueberry Zucchini Muffins

-Step 1: Preheat the oven to 400°F and line a muffin pan with 12 muffin tins or paper liners.
+Prepare: Step 1: Preheat the oven to 400°F. Line a muffin tin with 18 muffin liners.

 Wet ingredients for blueberry zucchini muffins in a glass bowl on the countertop.